The Evolution of Sharks: 400 Million Years of Survival

 Sharks have earned their place at the top of the food chain due to a combination of anatomical and behavioral adaptations.
 Their streamlined bodies, sharp teeth, keen senses, and powerful muscles contribute to their status as apex predators.

-Sharks vs Dinosaurs: A Timeline Comparison
+Sharks vS Dinosaurs: A Timeline Comparison

 Sharks not only predated dinosaurs, but they also survived the mass extinction that wiped out the dinosaurs.
 While dinosaurs ruled the land during the Mesozoic Era, sharks maintained dominance in the seas.
 Their separate evolutionary paths underscore how distinct survival strategies led to divergent fates.